dormantleopard7/lwwip-stream-monitoring-data-project/README.md

 ##### Box-Plot Statistics
 I call these box-plot statistics because they are the five points needed to create a box-and-whiskers plot.
-These are: the minimum, the first quartile (Q1, the data value below which approx. 25% of the data lies), the median (the middle value, a.k.a. the second quartile), the third quartile (Q3, below which is 75% of the data), and the maximum.
+These are: the minimum value, the first quartile (Q1, the data value below which approx. 25% of the data lies), the median (the middle value, a.k.a. the second quartile), the third quartile (Q3, below which is 75% of the data), and the maximum.